micouy/kn/README.md

 - Check the correctness of scripts in [init/](init/).
 - Add scripts and installation instructions for shells other than `fish`, `bash` and `zsh`.
 - Check regular expressions used in `Abbr::from_string` in `src/query/abbr.rs` to validate abbreviation's components.
 Are there other characters or sequences which should be prohibited?
-- Help me decide which option to choose:
-  - Use `-` as a wildcard.
-Simple but ugly.
-No one uses `-` as a wildcard.
-  - Use `//` as a wildcard (i.e. `kn a//b`).
-Quite intuitive.
-The downside is that I would have to implement my own algorithm to split the path correctly.
-  - Remove wildcards.
-  - Something else?

 # TODO